spack/spack-tutorial/tutorial_packaging.rst

 .. literalinclude:: outputs/packaging/install-mpileaks-5.out
    :language: console

-Notice the installation fails due to the missing prefix.
+Notice the installation fails due to the missing directory.

 Now let's fix the error and try again: